JonnyMurillo288/SixDegreesSpotify/README.md

 ---
 ## Functionailty and Performance to Incorporate
 ### Backend
-- Send Postgres to AWS
-  - Connect to AWS DB instead of my internal DB
 - Cache artists
-- Intermediate showings
+- Intermediate graph search showings

 ### Functionality
-- Spotify connection to create a playlist for people
+- Spotify connection to create a playlist for people ✅
-- Add Photos
+- Add Photos ✅
 - Add different Connection Types (Producers, etc.)
-- Each node, add their connections from there, just one level for now
+- Each node, add their connections from there, just one level for now ✅

 ### UI
-- Hover over an artist/song for more information
+- Hover over an artist/song for more information ✅
 - Show progress

 ---